Tabqa: Demographics

-Prior to the Civil War, the majority of the city's inhabitants were Sunni Arabs, with Kurdish, Armenian, Assyrian as well as Ismaili and Shiite Arab minorities.
+Prior to the Syrian civil war, the majority of the city's inhabitants were Sunni Arabs, with Kurdish, Armenian, Assyrian as well as Ismaili and Shiite Arab minorities.

 The Assyrian minority consisted of around 1,000 people, with about half belonging to the Assyrian Church of the East, originating from the Khabour River villages, and the other half being Syriac Orthodox Christians, along with a few Chaldean Catholic, Syriac Catholic and Protestant families.
-But now the Christians have left and very few returned after liberation.

-Al-Tabqah is the administrative centre of Nahiya Al-Tabqah and the Al-Tabqah District.
+Since the civil war, the Christian population has been slowly declining.

 Geography

+Tabqa is the administrative centre of Tabqa Subdistrict and the Tabqa District.

-The Tabqa Dam and Lake Assad on the Euphrates, an important energy source for Syria, are near the town.
+The Tabqa Dam and Euphrates Lake on the Euphrates river, an important energy source for Syria, are near the town.